Mo-Shakib/mo-shakib.github.io/_posts/2024-11-06-how-to-install-and-use-pyenv-on-macOS.md

 {% include figure.liquid loading="eager" path="assets/img/post_images/pyenv.png" class="img-fluid rounded z-depth-1" %}

-Managing multiple Python versions on your Mac can be challenging.
-Enter pyenv - a fantastic tool that lets you switch between Python versions seamlessly.
+Managing multiple Python versions on your MacOS can be challenging. `pyenv` - a fantastic tool that lets you switch between Python versions seamlessly.
 In this guide, I'll walk you through installing and using pyenv on macOS.

 #### What is [pyenv](https://github.com/pyenv/pyenv)?